MHEC JOB OPENINGS

 For questions regarding this role, email the Program Director at jai@givingaustinlaborsupport.org

-Supervised by GALS, Giving Austin Labor Support, the primary purpose of the Childcare Specialist is to meet the lack of childcare needs for Black birthing people in Central Texas during the perinatal period.
+Supervised by GALS, Giving Austin Labor Support, the primary purpose of the Childcare Specialist is to meet the lack of childcare needs for Black & brown birthing people in Central Texas during the perinatal period.
 This will include but is not limited to traveling to residential areas to provide professional supervision and care for children whose parent is attending doctor visits, experiencing birth/postpartum, hospital readmission, and during periods of health concern such as prescribed bed rest or Perinatal mental health diagnosis.

 Both GALS and the collaborative are dedicated to antiracism, reproductive justice work, and is devoted to ending maternal mortality in Central Texas.